npm package discovery and stats viewer.

 The library is implemented using both Javascript and TypeScript, with the source code located in the src directory and its subdirectories.
 The project is set up to include both TypeScript (.ts) and JavaScript (.js) files, allowing for a mix of both languages in the library's implementation.

-Typescript interfaces and types are developed in the types folder.
+Typescript interfaces and types are developed in the src/types folder.

-The TypeScript compiler is configured to generate compiled JavaScript files and corresponding declaration files (.d.ts) in the ./dist directory.
-The declaration files provide type information for the library's public API.
-The compiler also generates source map files for the declaration files.
+The TypeScript compiler is configured to generate compiled JavaScript files and corresponding declaration files (.d.ts) in the NPM-dist directory.
+The declaration files provide type information for the library's public API, and declaration maps point editors back to the source files.

 Compile